Xetibo/ReSet-Doc/sections/appendix/management_summary.typ

 *Introduction*:\
 ReSet is a settings application developed with Rust for Linux-based systems to be compatible with different graphical desktop interfaces.
-Its core functionalities of Wi-Fi, Bluetooth and Audio were completed successfully, but additional functionalities require desktop-specific implementation with their own set of rules that need to be adhered to.
-Hence, a plugin system is created for the ReSet application, alongside a testing framework and improvements to the original application.
+Its core functionalities of Wi-Fi, Bluetooth and Audio are already implemented, but additional functionalities require desktop-specific implementation with their own set of rules that need to be adhered to.
+Hence, a plugin system was created for the ReSet application, alongside a testing framework and improvements to the original application.